 - Suicidal thinking or feelings, especially in older men.

-If you feel depressed or has a lot of possible symptoms that may indicate a depression, make an appointment to see your doctor as soon as you can because if it is not treated right away it will get worse.
+If you feel depressed or has countless possible symptoms that may indicate a depression, make an appointment to see your doctor as soon as you can because if it is not treated right away, it will get worse.
 Depression that are not treated immediately can lead to other mental and physical health problems.
-If in case you have a loved one or if you know somebody who has made a suicide attempt or possibility of committing suicide, always make sure that someone stays with that person or take the person to the nearest hospital emergency room if you can, if not call for help.

 Causes of depression may involved: